AlexIoannides/elasticsearchr/README.md

 [![Build Status](https://travis-ci.org/AlexIoannides/elasticsearchr.svg?branch=master)](https://travis-ci.org/AlexIoannides/elasticsearchr)

-- v0.1.0 - built and tested using Elasticsearch v2.3.5
+- v0.1.0 - built and tested using Elasticsearch v2.x and v5.x; and,
+- query and aggregation syntax used in the examples below assume that Elasticsearch v2.x is being used.

 ![Alt][esr_img]